-The New York State Department of Labor's Index of Coincident Economic Indicators ("ICEI") is designed to provide reliable and timely information about current economic conditions of the State of New York.
-The ICEI model combines and weighs four key indicators of statewide economic activity, which have historically moved in conjunction with the state's business cycles.
-The indicators are: (1) private sector employment; (2) unemployment rate; (3) average weekly hours of manufacturing workers; and (4) sales tax collections.
+The New York State Department of Labor's Division of Research and Statistics calculates and publishes a monthly composite index of business cycle indicators.
+More formally known as the Index of Coincident Economic Indicators (ICEI).
+The index is designed to provide reliable and timely information about current economic conditions in New York State.
+The ICEI model combines and weights four key indicators of statewide economic activity, which have historically moved in conjunction with the state's business cycles: (1) private sector employment, (2) unemployment rate, (3) average weekly hours of manufacturing workers and (4) sales tax collections.